githubtraining/security/responses/04b_add-gitignore.md

 1. Edit the file by adding `.env` to line 1
 1. Scroll down, and commit your change

  > _Note: Even after adding a file to the `.gitignore`, the previous commits that have edited that file still exist.
-After committing sensitive data, first change any tokens or passwords.
+If you accidentally committed sensitive data, first change any tokens or passwords.
 Then, contact GitHub Support for help correcting your history._

 For a printable version of the steps in this course, check out the [Quick Reference Guide]({{ host }}/public/{{ course.slug }}.pdf).